George Grosz: Early life and education

-Political engagement, 1918 to 1920
+Political engagement (1918-1920)

 Following the November Revolution in the last months of 1918, Grosz joined the Spartacist League, which was renamed the Communist Party of Germany (KPD) in December 1918.
 He was arrested during the Spartakus uprising in January 1919, but escaped using fake identification documents.
-In 1920 he married Eva Peters.
+In 1920, he married Eva Peters.

-In the same year he published a collection of his drawings, titled Gott mit uns ("God with us"), a satire on German society.
+In the same year, he published a collection of his drawings, titled Gott mit uns ("God [is] with us"), a satire on German society.
 Grosz was accused of insulting the army, which resulted in a 300 German Mark fine and the confiscation of the plates used to print the album.
+He also organised and exhibited at the First International Dada Fair.

-Trip to Russia, 1922/1923
+Trip to Russia (1922-1923)

-In 1922 Grosz traveled to Russia with the Norwegian writer Martin Andersen Nexø.
-Upon their arrival in Murmansk they were briefly arrested as spies; after their credentials were approved, they were allowed to continue their journey.
+In 1922, Grosz traveled to Russia with the Danish writer Martin Andersen Nexø.
+Upon their arrival in Murmansk, they were briefly arrested as spies.
+After their credentials were approved, they were allowed to continue their journey.
 He met with several Bolshevik leaders such as Grigory Zinoviev, Karl Radek, and Vladimir Lenin.
 He went with Arthur Holitscher to meet Anatoly Lunacharsky with whom he discussed Proletkult.
 He rejected the concept of "proletarian culture", arguing that the term proletarian meant uneducated and uncultured.
 He regarded artistic talent as a "gift of the muses", which a person may be lucky enough to be born with.
 There he also met the Constructivist artist Vladimir Tatlin.

 Grosz's six-month stay in the Soviet Union left him unimpressed by what he had seen.
 He ended his membership in the KPD in 1923, although his political positions were little changed.